 Francoforte Spaghetti Bar

 We aren’t sure which is more pleasing: the taste of Francoforte's Porco Rosso, or its $17 price tag.
 The number one choice for those wanting to wine and dine friends or family without the price tag, Francoforte is a fun, intimate, casual little eatery offering up homely pasta just like Nonna makes.
 The best part?
-It’s BYO!
+It’s BYO.

 It seems it’s pizza for the win when it comes to cheap eats in Perth, and we’re not complaining about it.
 The uber cool Monstarella's blistered bases and cheesy carbonara are a very welcome addition to the Perth cheap eats scene, as is their BYO policy.
 It’s the kind of place you can kick back at from 5pm in the lowering sun, eat and drink ‘til your heart’s content, and not end up feeling the pinch of it at the end of the evening.
-Don’t mind if we do.

 Run Amok Hotdogs

 You might not expect high quality, locally made bratwurst snags in gourmet bread with all of the delicious garnishes to cost you less than a tenner (or maybe you would), but at Run Amok Hotdogs, that’s very much the case.
-There’s some pretty crazy inventions at this BYO joint, which makes for a fun night out that won’t strain the finances.
+There are some pretty crazy inventions at this BYO joint, which makes for a fun night out that won’t strain the finances.

 Perth and Fremantle

 No matter what anyone says, Taka is absolutely never going out of vogue.
-It’s always been a solid cheap eat favourite, and if they keep pumping out their extremely serviceable sushi and rice based dishes at an almost unbelievable pace and price, it always will be.
+It’s always been a solid cheap eat favourite, and if they keep pumping out their extremely serviceable sushi and rice-based dishes at an almost unbelievable pace and price, it always will be.

 This place is one of the busiest restaurants in Perth, and upon scanning the menu it is not hard to see why.
 Aside from the delicious noodle soups, vermicelli, rice and meat dishes at Viet Hoa being some of William Street’s best, the prices are almost jaw-droppingly low.
-Grab your friends, some BYO drinks, and make a night of it!
+Grab your friends, some BYO drinks, and make a night of it.

 For your lunchtime sushi fix, head straight to Nippon where the family recipes have been perfected over their 20-year history.
 Their lunch stock sells out quick, so you better run to get in line.
 The rest of the menu is delicious too, though, and you can grab a teriyaki or rich and katsu dish with change for a tenner.
-That’s value.

 We love a good cheap and cheerful Asian joint as much as the next person, but it’s rare that they come as good as Phi Yen.
 This place is bringing you authentic Vietnamese flavours for a price that will put a smile on your dial quicker than their cendol.